 - contacted your CPM/BOOM or judicatory representative concerning CPE requirements?

 - consulted with your supervised ministry instructor concerning your CPE plans prior to applying a CPE program?

-- Have you applied to the CPE program?
+- applied to the CPE program?

 - The seminary pays CPE tuition charged by the CPE provider.
 Students pay the tuition for the academic CPE course only!